crispthinking/hacktoberfest-2018/03_your_first_pr.md

 ## Finding an Issue

 The first step in opening a PR is to find an issue you want to fix.
-This can either be something that's already known about on the project's issue tracer, or something you've just discovered yourself.
+This can either be something that's already known about on the project's issue tracker, or something you've just discovered yourself.
 Once you know what you want to fix the next step is to write some code.

 ## Fix it!